-Despite their importance in the employment screening process for industries like the staffing industry, background checks are often subject to myths and misconceptions.
+Despite their importance in the employment background check screening process for industries like the staffing industry, background checks are often subject to myths and misconceptions.
 Some of the misconceptions are harbored by employees, while others are harbored by job seekers.
 Most are based on a basic misunderstanding about the nature, process or laws surrounding background checks.

-To fully appreciate the importance of background checks, it is important to debunk the main misconceptions around them.
+To fully appreciate the importance of employment background checks, it is important to debunk the main misconceptions around them.

 The 6 common pre-employment background check misconceptions are the following:

-A Criminal Record Means No Hire
+Does A Criminal Record Mean A No Hire?

 Both employers and job seekers tend to have this misconception.
 Most recruiters think that by virtue of having a criminal record, an applicant shouldn’t be hired.
 Most job seekers also think that a criminal record means they won’t get hired.